CumulusNetworks/docs/content/cumulus-linux-44/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 {{% notice note %}}
 Traffic shaping is generally used egress while traffic policing is used ingress.
 {{% /notice %}}

 ### Shaping
 Traffic shaping allows a switch to send traffic at and average bitrate lower than the physical interface.
-Traffic shaping prevents bursty traffic from being dropped by a receiving device that is either not capaible of that rate of traffic or may have a policer limiting what will be accepted, for example, an ISP.
+Traffic shaping prevents bursty traffic from being dropped by a receiving device that is either not capable of that rate of traffic or may have a policer limiting what will be accepted, for example, an ISP.

 Traffic shaping works by holding packets in the buffer and releasing them at time intervals called the `tc`.

-Cumulus Linux supports two-levels of hierarchial traffic shaping: one at the egress-queue level and one at the port level.
+Cumulus Linux supports two-levels of hierarchical traffic shaping: one at the egress-queue level and one at the port level.
 This allows for minimum and maximum bandwidth guarantees for each egress-queue and a defined interface traffic shaping rate.

 Traffic shaping is configured in the `shaping.` section of `qos_features.conf`.
 Traffic shaping configuration supports {{<link text="Port Groups" url="#port-groups" >}} to apply different shaping profiles to different ports.